-For thousands of years, people have been using black seed oil because of its therapeutic effects and a host of health benefits.
-Thanks to the power held by the black seed oil, Islamic literature refers to the seed the oil is derived from “The Blessed Seed,” and it is believed to cure all illnesses.
+For thousands of years, people have been using black seed oil because of its therapeutic effects as well as its host of health benefits.
+Thanks to the power held by the black seed oil, Islamic literature refers to the seed, that the oil is derived from as the “The Blessed Seed,” and it is believed to cure all illnesses.

-With several studies suggesting that black seed oil might be the solutions to many health issues, it’s worth looking at why and how the black seed oil works.
-But before we dive into the health benefits of the black seed oil, do you know it?
+With several studies suggesting that black seed oil might be the solution to many health issues, so it’s worth looking at why and how the black seed oil works.

 Black seed oil is an extract from the black seed plant, also called black cumin, black caraway, black onion seeds or kalonji.
 Scientifically, the black seed is Nigella Sativa.